Vietnam - a rock arch over a peaceful river nestled among mountains

 Free Day

-A day at leisure for beach time or exploring the surroundings.
-You can rent a bicycle/scooter or simply take a stroll.
+A free day for beach time or exploring the surroundings.
+You can rent a bicycle/scooter or take a walk.

 Day 12